 Sunday, June 11, 2006

-Stupid combination of Alien (1979), It's Alive (1974), and a bottle of NyQuil.
-Reset your watches: it's 1999 and post-nuclear apocalypse time.
+Reset your watches: It's 1999 and post-nuclear apocalypse time.
 Five army deserters -- garbed in trendy 80's-chic uniforms supplied, undoubtedly, by the Gap -- seek shelter from the radioactive rain in a deserted military facility comprised entirely of endless corridors and supply closets.
-Linnea Quigley (also an associate producer) has a nude shower/sex scene, and then the monsters arrive.
+Linnea Quigley (also an associate producer) has a nude shower/sex scene, which summons the monsters.
 The main beast looks like Lou Ferrigno wearing a giant ant mask; he sprays black gunk that makes people melt/explode into puddles of Koogle.
 (Remember that stuff?
 Mixture of peanut butter and jelly, came in different flavors.
 What they're using here appears to be Blackberry.)
-There's also a mutant chihuahua-sized rat with yellow fangs that stick straight out, so he's always hungry and trying to bite.
+There's also a mutant chihuahua-sized rat with yellow fangs, and a man-eating baby.
 Eventually, porn star Ashlyn Gere (billed as "Kim McKamy") turns into one of those angry, violent zombies from Evil Dead (1981).
-Then a man-eating baby shows up.
 Why?
-You got me.
-Something to do with weapons-grade amino acids, if I heard the one exposition scene correctly.
-And that's why you should eat your wheat germ, kiddies.
-Director David DeCoteau confuses cinematic suspense with long shots of nothing that take place in the dark.
+Something to do with weapons-grade amino acids, if the one exposition scene can be believed.
+Stupid combination of Alien (1979), It's Alive (1974), and a bottle of NyQuil.
+Director David DeCoteau confuses cinematic suspense with extended shots of nothing happening in the dark.
 Creepocrap.